Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/2023 Q2 60 Day Plan.md

 ### Public Speaking

-- In addition to hosting the [[Above the Chaos - WikiCast]], we should get Jordan on other podcasts, panels, and relevant stages
+- In addition to hosting the [[Above the Chaos - WikiCast]], we should get Jordan (++ others) on other podcasts, panels, and relevant stages
 - Plan
 	- Develop a list of High Value Targets
 	- Begin outreach / pipeline